getBoolean/shu_epub/README.md

 A Dart EPUB parser built from the ground up, and designed to support a variety of use cases and custom implementations such as on-device caching and serving content from a server.
 This package is current WIP and is NOT yet usuable.

+**Status:**

+1. On hiatus for the foreseeable future, or until paginated HTML is solved in Flutter without using webviews.
-Note: *This project is currently on hold while I decide on the front-facing API.
-See the [protoype code here](PROTOTYPE.md)*
+1. Also on hiatus until the front-facing API is completed.
+See the [protoype diagram here](PROTOTYPE.md)*

 ## Motivation